2025 NRL Grand Final: Half-time—54th minute

+Last 25 minutes of the match

 Reece Walsh lining up for a goal conversion attempt during the second half.

-On the 55th minute, ten metres away from Brisbane's try line, Hunt passed the ball to Walsh, who then passed it to Mariner, leading to Brisbane's fourth try of the match.
+On the 55th minute, ten metres away from Melbourne's try line, Paix passed the ball to Walsh, who then passed it to Mariner, leading to Brisbane's fourth try of the match.
 After taking over kicking duties, Walsh missed the conversion, leaving Brisbane two points behind Melbourne.
 The next set after the Mariner try, Brisbane scored again with Shibasaki's second try, with Walsh again performing the pass that allowed Shibasaki to cross over the try line and successfully converted the goal to lead 26-22.
 Melbourne's struggles went from bad to worse, beginning when Wishart dropped a pass from Papenhuyzen, giving Brisbane the ball back.
 Melbourne earned back the ball from Brisbane two sets in a row, only for a poor kick in their first set after losing the lead, and Warbrick in their second set "nutmegging" a pass from Meaney and was taken out of bounds by Mam.
 Karapani was forced off the field due to NRL medical staff intervening for a potential concussion.
 Afterwards, Papenhuyzen managed a line break through Brisbane's defence in the 68th minute, only to perform a flick pass with no teammates around him and was tackled by Brisbane players as Brisbane regained the ball.